eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 For more information on the background, potential pitfalls etc. see the associated [Google Slides](https://docs.google.com/presentation/d/12hi10WmqZGdvJ9BjxSDukXQHGmzJNPAyJavObrmfVbg/edit?usp=sharing)

 #### Decisions to be made:
 - Spectral form of images to use in stack.
 We use Tasseled-cap imagery because it efficiently captures spectral variance, but you could use something else.
-[NOT SURE WHAT WE'RE TALKING ABOUT HERE]
 - Years of imagery to use in stack.
 We use the beginning year, a middle year, and the end year, but you could add more or use composites.
 - The seed spacing for the SNIC algorithm.
 The seeds are the spatial origin of the SNIC patches, and a tighter spacing will result in smaller patches.
-[CHANGING THIS IS NOT CURRENTLY SUPPORTED!!]

 #### Outputs:
 - From this script we get a seed image, which represents the starting point of each patch.
 The seed image has several bands that point to mean spectral values of that seed's patch.